ykadec/photogram_golden_seven/README.md

 Think of the action attribute as being like the `href` attribute of the `<a>` tag.
 It determines where the user is sent after they click.
 The only difference between a form and a link is that when the user clicks a form, some extra data comes along for the ride, but either way, the user is sent to a new URL.

-Of course, because we haven't set up a route to support `"/create_photo"`.
+Of course, if you click it right now, you'll receive a "NO ROUTE MATCHES" error -- because we haven't set up a route to support `"/create_photo"`.
 Let's do that:

 #### create_row